thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

 supervisors-assign-roles-to-supervisors-group:
     0:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-1-pe.png
-        title: 'In the Groups tab in Users section click on the plus sign (Add Entity Group) at the top right of the screen.
-Input the name Supervisors, then click on the Add" button;'
+        title: 'Navigate to the "Users" page -> "Groups" tab and click on the plus sign (Add entity group) at the top right of the screen.
+Input the name - "Supervisors", then click on the Add" button;'
     1:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-2-pe.png
-        title: 'Youll see the created "Supervisors" group.
+        title: 'The "Supervisors" user group is created.
 Click on it;'
     2:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-3-pe.png
-        title: 'Click on the created "Supervisors" group.
-In the opened menu navigate to the "Roles" tab and  click on the "+" sign at the right top of the opened menu;'
+        title: 'Click on the "pencil" icon to open entity group details.
+Navigate to the "Roles" tab and click on the "plus" icon at the right top of the opened menu;'
     3:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-4-pe.png
-        title: 'Choose "Generic" for a role type and "All Entities Read-only" in the options.
-Click "Add";'
+        title: 'Select role type - "Generic" and select previously created role - "All Entities Read-only".
+Then, click "Add";'
     4:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-5-pe.png
-        title: 'Again press the "+" sign at the top of the opened window.
-Choose "Generic" for a role type and "All Entities Read-only" in the options.
+        title: 'Again press the "+" sign.
+This time select role type - "Group" and select role - "Entity Group Administrator".
+For a group owner select "Tenant", for a entity type select "Dashboard", and select entity group - "Supervisor Dashboard".
 Click "Add";'
     5:
         image: /images/user-guide/security/rbac/supervisors-assign-roles-to-supervisors-group-6-pe.png
         title: 'We have assigned these roles to the Supervisors group.'